 What if Dzhokhar Tsarnaev didn’t run over his brother in the SUV at all, but rather fled on foot after being wounded by police who appear to have fired on the brothers after Tamerlan Tsarnaev said, “We give up,” and “We didn’t do it.”
 After all, the clips of the citizen video (shown here, below the newscast) fit into the longer version appearing at the end of the newscast and seem to support this possibility.

 What if Tamerlan Tsarnaev was really killed in the manner described by this eyewitness immediately after the incident?
-(Brace yourself before you hit play on this one.)
+(Brace yourself before you hit play on this one, and please excuse the music in the background – the original “clean” version has been scrubbed from youtube.)

 What if there’s more to the events of the night of Thursday, April 18, than we are being told?
 Does that call into question the entire official account of the Boston Marathon Bombings, including the real roles played by the Tsarnaevs and the FBI before, during and after that event?